OpenSuSE Man Pages

 1984.
 NFS was developed to allow file sharing between systems residing

 on a local area network.
-The Linux NFS client supports three versions
+Depending on kernel configuration, the Linux

 The mount(8) command attaches a file system to the system's name space